Conformational variability of loops in the SARS-CoV-2 spike protein: Updated scoring function for PETALS algorithm

 \subsection{Supporting Information for ``Conformational variability of loops in the SARS-CoV-2 spike protein''}

-\begin{itemize} \item Table S1: Detailed loop reconstruction accuracies of the four methods, for each of the single conformation targets. \item Table S2: Detailed loop reconstruction accuracies of the four methods, for each of the multiple conformation targets. \item Table S3: Detailed RMSD metrics for the loop instances with multiple conformations, comparing the decoys generated from a given target to all known conformations for that loop instance. \item Table S4: Detailed RMSD metrics for the loop regions with sequence variants. \item Table S5: Detailed RMSD metrics for the seven loop targets omitted from the main analysis. \end{itemize}
+\begin{itemize} \item Table S1: Detailed loop prediction accuracies of the four methods. \item Table S2: Detailed RMSD metrics for the loop instances with multiple conformations, comparing the decoys generated from a given target to all known conformations for that loop instance. \item Table S3: Detailed RMSD metrics for the loop regions with sequence variants. \item Table S4: Detailed RMSD metrics for the five loop targets omitted from the main analyses. \end{itemize}

 \newgeometry{left=0.5in,right=0.5in,top=1in, bottom=1in}